yovitus/assignment-03/README.md

         - Id : int
         - Name : string(100), required
         - Email : string(100), required, unique
-        - Tasks : list of *Task* entities belonging to *User*
+        - WorkItems : list of *WorkItem* entities belonging to *User*
     - Tag
         - Id : int
         - Name : string(50), required, unique
-        - Tasks : many-to-many reference to *Task* entity
+        - WorkItems : many-to-many reference to *WorkItem* entity

-1. Ensure that the `State` property of the `Task` entity is stored as a `string`.
+1. Ensure that the `State` property of the `WorkItem` entity is stored as a `string`.
 See: <https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions>.

 1. Implement the `KanbanContext` required for the model above in the `Entities` project.

 1. Implement and test the `ITagRepository` *and/or* the `IUserRepository` using the classes in the `Entities` project

-1. Implement and test the `ITaskRepository` interface in the `Core` project using the `TaskRepository` class in the `Entities` project.
+1. Implement and test the `IWorkItemRepository` interface in the `Core` project using the `WorkItemRepository` class in the `Entities` project.

 ### Business Rules